gcourtade/gcourtade.github.io/_posts/2018-09-02-new-paper-jbc.md

 layout: post
 title:  New paper – Cellulose oxidation by a modular LPMO
 category: All
-excerpt: Our latest paper “The carbohydrate-binding module and linker of a modular lytic polysaccharide monooxygenase promote localized cellulose oxidation” was finally published on the 24th of August on [JBC](http://www.jbc.org/content/early/2018/07/02/jbc.RA118.004269.abstract).
+excerpt: Our latest paper “The carbohydrate-binding module and linker of a modular lytic polysaccharide monooxygenase promote localized cellulose oxidation” was finally published on the 24th of August on JBC.
+Here, I try to provide a highlight of our findings.
 ---

 Our latest paper “The carbohydrate-binding module and linker of a modular lytic polysaccharide monooxygenase promote localized cellulose oxidation” was finally published on the 24th of August on [JBC](http://www.jbc.org/content/early/2018/07/02/jbc.RA118.004269.abstract).